Domino’s Chick N’ Dip

 • Verbal identity

-The proposition was simple: dip into a world of flavours, where Domino’s iconic dips meet high-quality chicken and global flavours.
+The proposition was simple: dip into a world of flavour.

 Chicken gave Domino’s permission to play, but it had to be rooted in recognisable brand assets.
 By straightening the domino and reimagining it as a flip-board, we created a design system that feels familiar yet opens up a whole new world of flavour.”

-The result is a brand world that feels Domino’s at its core, accessible, cheeky, and energetic, but with a freer, more playful edge that makes it right at home in the chicken space.
+The result is a brand that feels unmistakably Domino’s at its core – accessible, cheeky, and energetic – with enough freedom to play in the chicken space.